bottomshorter/OriginTrail-Node-Watch/README.md

 ![Image](BotRunning.gif)

 ## Step 10
 10.)
 After your console says 'bot is running...
-Start a conversation with your bot and type /start to begin using the bot to add your nodes
+Start a conversation **(using the link generated in step 6)** with your bot and type /start to begin using the bot to add your nodes

 ## Troubleshooting